TheCrescentKing/CPP-Ssnake/README.md

 ![Ssnake.png](https://i.imgur.com/3tTgLAu.png)

-The aobve screenshot is during the mode where after you 'eat' a star, the colours are randomized in a Mario-Kart inspired way.
+The above screenshot is during the mode where after you 'eat' a star, the colours are randomized in a Mario-Kart inspired way.

 Video: